KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 * `ApplyGenericSchema(Type, Type)` - Applies a generic schema to a generic type.
     * Example: `ApplyGenericSchema(typeof(MyClass<>), typeof(MySchema<>))` will apply the schema `MySchema<T>` to the type `MyClass<>`.
-    * This is useful if you want to apply a schema to a generic type.
     * Note: The number of generic parameters must match.
     * Note: The number of generic arguments must match.